 When the weather gets cold and the evenings dark here in Europe, you’ll find yourself longing for light and warmth.
 But if you only have a single day off, there is nothing more reviving than following in the steps of the Romans and take to a Spa.

-This week, I visited Kurhotel Skodsborg in Denmark by the North coast with my mom for my birthday.
-The spa from 2012 is designed by the internationally acknowledged Henning Larsen Architects and decorated by the Danish artist Malene Bach, and this is a clean Nordic style very different from the lavish Budapest Spa or the New Port Style in Ystad.
+In Denmark, I recommend Kurhotel Skodsborg by the North coast The spa from 2012 is designed by the internationally acknowledged Henning Larsen Architects and decorated by the Danish artist Malene Bach, and this is a clean Nordic style very different from the lavish Budapest Spa or the New Port Style in Ystad.

 The idea behind is based on the founder, Dr. Carl Ottosen’s principles for leading a healthy life.
 He founded Kurhotel Skodsborg in 1898 and focused on bathing traditions based on light, air, water, nutrition, exercise and rest.
 The main experience, that set this place apart from the rest, is that we were offered free “saunagus” (aroma therapy with oils and a ‘master’ makes heatwaves) and also a free oil body scrub in the steam room.
 I also had very professional facial treatment – and I have tried a few…